julienperret/aggregator/README.md

 # Aggregator

-Project for the preparation of parcel data before distribution of simulation with SimPLU3D program.
+Project for the preparation of parcels data before distribution of simulation with SimPLU3D program.
+The preparation includes :
+- Block creation for calculation distribution
+- Detection of "false parcels" in order to allow the simulation only on relevant parcels.
+"False parcels" are parcels that appear in cadastral dataset but that are not suitable for construction.
+It could be part of road extension or private roads.

 Installation
 ------